Adam-Yasser/Data-Analytics-Customer-Segmentation/README.md

 - Becoming Loyal
 - Almost lost Customers

-### 4. RFM Analysis: Scatter Plots
-#### Recency vs Monetary :
-The visualization shows that recent customers have purchased more products and generated relatively more revenue than the customers who visited a while ageo.<br>

-#### Frequency vs Monetary :
-The visualization shows that customers belonging to Platinum/ Very Loyal/ Becoming Loyal Customer Segments have a greater frequency and generate greater monetary for the business<br>

 ## Datasets Used
 The datasets used include:
 - __Raw_data.xlsx__: This excel file dataset included the following sheets of data: